In This Article

 14. Leaving your garage doors open

 Although only 9% of burglars enter through your garage, the chances are that when a burglar sees a garage door open, the burglar will probably attempt a robbery.
-So, if you are one of the few that keeps your garage open for an extended period, try to close your garage when possible.
+So, if you are one of the few that keep your garage open for an extended period, try to close your garage when possible.

 15. Leaving packages outside for a long time.